istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 "ratings" service.
 To fix this issue, you need to grant "reviews" service read access to "ratings" service.
 We will show how to do that in the next step.

-> There may be delay due to caching on browser and policy delayed delivered to Istio proxy.
+> There may be some delays due to caching and other propagation overhead.

-### Step 3. allowing "reviews" service to access "ratings" service
+### Step 3. allowing access "ratings" service

 We will create a policy to allow "reviews" service to read "ratings" service.
 Note that in the [setup step](#before-you-begin), we created a service account "bookinfo-reviews" for "reviews" service.
 This